KoichiSugi/photo-album-demo-php-aws/README.md

 Photos can be uploaded on the website hosted by AWS EC2 webserver and they are stored in the S3 bucket after setting metadata for each photo.

-This project demonstrate the following knowledge and technologies;
+This project demonstrates the following knowledge and technologies;

 - Use of AWS SDK for PHP
 - How to create IAM roles to enable an EC2 instance to access S3.